Ushkuyniks: History

-Novgorodians took part in the Tsargrad expeditions of the 10th century and other raids on Byzantine Empire, mounted pillaging raids to Finland since 12th century (see Swedish–Novgorodian Wars),including seizing its capital – Turku.
+The north of European Russia was mostly colonized by the Novgorodians from the 14th to 15th centuries, with the ushkuyniks possibly leading the way from the 12th to 14th centuries; northern Russian traditions linked the appearance of brigand hideouts on mountainous terrain or the mouths of rivers with the ushkuyniks, and dens organized by the ushkuyniks for raids have been hypothesized by scholars as having been associated with early Novgorodian occupation methods.
+The Novgorodians raided beyond the basin of the Northern Dvina from the 11th century.

+Many ushkuyniks wore mail hauberks, though it was more common for them to wear hybrid assemblages of armor acquired through purchase or looting; mail and plate bechterets was also commonly worn and this would become typical in late medieval and early modern Russia.
+The weaponry of the ushkuyniks was also influenced by the Tatars, with short-range weapons including spears, swords, and especially sabres, while bows and crossbows were used as long-range weapons.
+Better equipment and funds for expeditions were given by boyars or Novgorodian merchants.

-Ushkuyniks first appear in the historical record as an organized force in the 1320s.
+The ushkuyniks first appear in the historical record as an organized force in the 1320s.
 Arranged in squadrons which could number several thousand, Ushkuyniks enjoyed the patronage of influential boyar families of Novgorod, who used them to demonstrate Novgorod's military clout to its neighbours and to advance its trade interests and influence along the Volga river.

-During the campaign of 1360, ushkuyniks sailed from Novgorod by the portages to the Volga river.
-Under command of boyar Anfal Nikitin, they gained possession of Zhukotin, a trade emporium in Volga Bulgaria.
+During the 1360s and 1370s, Novgorodian merchants sent out expeditions of the ushkuyniks to raid settlements along the Middle Volga, with the partial aim of protecting against incursions by rivals on their guild's monopoly on the northern hinterland and also to force the settlements to give the merchants legal trading rights.
+During the campaign of 1360, the ushkuyniks sailed from Novgorod by the portages to the Volga river.
+Under command of the boyar Anfal Nikitin, they gained possession of Zhukotin, a trade emporium in Volga Bulgaria.
 A ruler of the Golden Horde, which controlled Zhukotin, was furious and ordered Grand Prince Dmitry Konstantinovich to capture the ushkuyniks and to bring them to the Horde for trial, but Dmitry's punitive expedition failed.